Risk factors for diabetes depend on the type of diabetes.

 Risk factors for type 1 diabetes

-- The presence of damaging immune system cells that make autoantibodies.
+- The presence of damaging immune system cells (autoantibodies).
 Sometimes family members of people with type 1 diabetes are tested for the presence of diabetes autoantibodies.
 If you have these autoantibodies, you have an increased risk of developing type 1 diabetes.
-But, not everyone who has these autoantibodies develops type 1.
+But not everyone who has these autoantibodies develops diabetes.

 - Dietary factors.
-A number of dietary factors have been linked to an increased risk of type 1 diabetes, such as low vitamin D consumption; early exposure to cow's milk or cow's milk formula; or exposure to cereals before 4 months of age.
-However, none of these factors has been shown to cause type 1 diabetes.
+These include low vitamin D consumption, early exposure to cow's milk or cow's milk formula, and exposure to cereals before 4 months of age.
+None of these factors has been shown to directly cause type 1 diabetes.

 - Geography.
 Certain countries, such as Finland and Sweden, have higher rates of type 1 diabetes.

 Risk factors for prediabetes and type 2 diabetes

 Researchers don't fully understand why some people develop prediabetes and type 2 diabetes and others don't.
 It's clear that certain factors increase the risk, however, including:

 - Weight.
 The more fatty tissue you have, the more resistant your cells become to insulin.

 - Inactivity.
 The less active you are, the greater your risk.
 Physical activity helps you control your weight, uses up glucose as energy and makes your cells more sensitive to insulin.